pantheon-systems/documentation/source/content/guides/drupal-9-migration/06-build-tools-to-d9-build-tools.md

 ---
 title: Drupal 8 with Build Tools to D9 with Build Tools
 subtitle: "Upgrade-in-place: Drupal 8 with Build Tools"
-description: Upgrade a Drupal 8 site with Build Tools on Pantheon to a Drupal 9 site with Build Tools on Pantheon
+description: Upgrade a Pantheon Drupal 8 site with Build Tools to a Drupal 9 site with Build Tools
 categories: [develop]
 cms: drupal-9
 tags: [code, launch, migrate, site, updates]